JLing88/checks-for-understanding/module-2/backend/week_one.md

 12. What are the two ways to interpolate Ruby in an ERB view template?
 What's the difference between these two ways?

-  <%= %>
+  <%= %> Actually displays the return value of the Ruby statement.
-  <% %>
+  <% %> Does not display the return value.

 13. What's an ORM?
 What does it do?

   Object relational model.
 It allows us to store objects in a database and interact with those objects.

 14. What's the most commonly used ORM in ruby (Sinatra & Rails)?